 The story may be over for Red Bull's EU application for the blue and silver colour combination trade mark in its current form but there is nothing to prevent it filing a new application with an improved description, taking into account the lessons learned from this attempt.

-We previously reported in 2017 that the General Court had decided that the blue and silver colour combination claimed in Red Bull’s two registered trade marks lacked sufficient clarity and precision to be validly registered as a trade mark.
+The General Court had decided that the blue and silver colour combination claimed in Red Bull’s two registered trade marks lacked sufficient clarity and precision to be validly registered as a trade mark.

 Red Bull’s two EU trade mark registrations for its blue and silver colour combination included the descriptions “The ratio of the colours is approximately 50%–50%” and that the colours were to be “applied in equal proportion and juxtaposed.”